maxi-blocks/maxi-blocks/readme.txt

 * Fix: Container indicators fixed
 * Fix: Issues with 'custom data' on Site editor
 * Fix: Default Style cards font-family for Button Maxi

-_Updates: 19 June 2023_

-* Update: Advanced Custom Fields integration into Dynamic content
-* Update: Add % to min and max height settings for all Maxi blocks
-* Update: Add options for Number Counter to align the percentage sign
-* Update: Remove redundant init.php file and /src folder
-* Update: Remove "Custom CSS (for that page only)" meta box from the page sidebar
-* Update: Remove that  'unset' option in flex settings that was the same as the default option
-* Update: Add https / http for external links
-* Update: Custom date for Dynamic content  - removed extended options that were not working
-* Fix: Row dropping Full size option in some cases
-* Fix: Links for Text Block
-* Fix: Post ID reset for Dynamic content
-* Fix: Z-index for Icon Block background
-* Fix: Breadcrumbs visibility for Text Block
-* Fix: Disallowed new background layer on hover
-* Fix: Popover position for tablet and mobile preview
-* Fix: UI for long labels in Dynamic content

 == Upgrade Notice ==